Pearson-Higher-Ed/design/c/buttons/v2.0.0-beta.5/index.md

   - type: two column
     text: |
-      In situations where link styled text is to be used in place of a button for the purposes of de-emphasizing an action (visual hierarchy).
+      In situations where link styled text is to be used in place of a button for the purposes of de-emphasizing an action (visual hierarchy), link style buttons should be used.
 The premise stands that links are to be used for navigation and buttons are to be used for actions.
-The need for link styled text is conform to [Pearson Accessibility Guidelines for E-Learning #11 Semantic Markup][Accessibility]
+The need for a link styled button is conform to [Pearson Accessibility Guidelines for E-Learning (#11 Semantic Markup)][Accessibility]

       [Accessibility]: http://wps.pearsoned.com/accessibility/115/29601/7577872.cw/index.html#PG11